zinqlabs/stagehand/README.md

 BRAINTRUST_API_KEY=""
 ```

-After that, you can run the eval using `npm run evals`
+After that, you can run all evals at once using `npm run evals`

+You can also run individual evals using `npm run evals -- your_eval_name`.

 ### Adding new evals